websanco/liferay-learn/docs/commerce/2.x/en/managing-a-catalog/creating-and-managing-products/channels/managing-channels.md

 At this point, the channel is not yet been associated with any store site.

-## Associating a Channel with a Store Site
+## Associating a Channel with a DXP Site

-Users often associate a channel with a store site created on a Liferay Commerce Instance, but they can also use a non-DXP site such as Amazon Marketplace.
-To associate a channel with a store on a DXP instance:
+A channel can be associated with a Liferay site or an external channel such as Amazon Marketplace.
+To associate a channel with a site on a DXP instance:

 1. Click on the desired channel (for example, _Everest_ from the steps above).
 1. Click the _Type_ tab.